JoshuaHolt-Tech/pneumonia_detection/Readme.md

 * <details>
     <summary>Atypical pneumonia</summary>

-    [Atypical pneumonia](https://radiopaedia.org/articles/atypical-pneumonia?lang=us) presents similar to bacterial pneumonia but is caused by a different bacteria.
-Opacities are normally located near the center of the chest where the blood enters and exits the lungs.
-This is the most common type of pneumonia when contracted in the general population, outside of a healthcare facility.
+    [Atypical pneumonia](https://radiopaedia.org/articles/atypical-pneumonia?lang=us) though similar in presentation to bacterial pneumonia, is induced by different bacterial strains.
+On X-rays, opacities are predominantly situated near the chest's center, around regions where blood enters and exits the lungs.
+This pneumonia variant is most frequently contracted outside healthcare facilities, making it prevalent among the general population.

     Image: ![Atypical pneumonia](atypical-pneumonia.jpg)